Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Introduction

-Contrarily to the inviscid system \eqref{shocks}, this one admits a unique stationary shock, which is given by where $\kappa>0$ is such that $U^\eps(\pm L)=\mp1$.\\ The $L^2$ stability of such viscous shocks in the context of Burgers equation was first studied by Il’in and Oleinik \cite{il1960asymptotic} by a maximum principle, as well as Sattinger \cite{sattinger1976stability} via spectral analysis tools.
-We refer to \cites{kawashima1994stability, matsumura1994asymptotic, matsumura1997nonlinear} for $L^2$ stability results with other flux functions $f(u)$, convex or non-convex.\\ We wish to study some controllability aspects of the viscous Burgers equation linearized at the shock profile \eqref{Ue}.
+Contrarily to the inviscid system \eqref{shocks}, by solving a second order ODE, this one admits a unique stationary solution.
+This solution has the form of a fast transition layer from $1$ to $-1$, resembling the inviscid shock $U_0$.
+This stationary solution is therefore referred to as a stationary viscous shock, or stationary shock by an abuse of language.
+This viscous shock profile is given by where $\kappa^\eps>0$ is such that $U^\eps(\pm L)=\mp1$.\\ This constant exists and is unique, as the function $\kappa\mapsto \kappa\tanh\left(\frac{\kappa L}{\eps}\right)$ is increasing on $\R^+$ and goes to $+\infty$ as $\kappa\to+\infty$.
+By the intermediate value theorem, this unique solution $\kappa^\eps$ verifies and is therefore exponentially close to $1$ as $\eps$ goes to $0$.
+The $L^2$-stability of such viscous shocks in the context of Burgers equation was first studied by Il’in and Oleinik \cite{il1960asymptotic} by a maximum principle, and later by Sattinger \cite{sattinger1976stability} via spectral analysis tools.
+We refer to \cites{kawashima1994stability, matsumura1994asymptotic, matsumura1997nonlinear} for $L^2$-stability results with other flux functions $f(u)$, convex or non-convex.\\ We wish to study some controllability aspects of the viscous Burgers' equation linearized at the shock profile \eqref{Ue}.